-Genre: Romance, Comedy; Starring: Adam Sandler, Emily Watson, Luis Guzman, Philip Seymour Hoffman, Mary Lynn Rajskub, Robert Smigel; Director: Paul Thomas Anderson; Author: Paul Thomas Anderson; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Columbia Pictures
+Genre: Romance, Comedy; Starring: Adam Sandler, Emily Watson, Luis Guzman, Philip Seymour Hoffman, Mary Lynn Rajskub, Robert Smigel; Director: Paul Thomas Anderson; Author: Paul Thomas Anderson; Runtime (in minutes): 97; MPAA Rating: R; Distributor: Columbia Pictures

 Posted June 27 2003 — 12:00 AM EDT

 - James Bay adds some tambourine to Rihanna, Kanye West's 'FourFiveSeconds'

 - Constance Wu of 'Fresh Off the Boat' opens up about the show's controversial start